catseye/Fountain/README.md

 with `(*)` to indicate that backtracking is permitted when processing alternations in that production.

+Note however, that backtracking currently has problems, and enabling it is disabled.

 When backtracking is not permitted, every choice in an alternation must start with a constraint.
 Exactly zero or one of those constraints must be satisfied in a given state.
 If none are, that is a failure (and if this failure happens in an enclosing context where backtracking *is* permitted, then backtracking will occur in that context).
 If more than one are, the process will abort with an error message.

-Note, backtracking currently has problems.
-The preprocessor needs to do more work in order for it to work properly.

 Also: